ahungry/cl-protobufs/cl-protobufs.rst

 (e.g., ``color-wheel`` becomes ``ColorWheel``); otherwise the Protobufs name is the string *name*.

 *imports* is a list of pathname strings to be imported.
+This corresponds to ``import`` in a .proto file.

-*syntax* and *package* are strings that give the Protobufs syntax and *package name. lisp-package* can be supplied to give the name of the *Lisp package, if it is different from *package*.
+*syntax* and *package* are strings that give the Protobufs syntax and package name. *lisp-package* can be supplied to give the name of the Lisp package, if it is different from *package*. *package* corresponds to ``package`` in a .proto file.
+If you want to specify a Lisp package in a .proto file, you can use ``option lisp_package``.

 *optimize* can be either ``:space`` (the default) or ``:speed``.
 When it is ``:space`` the serialization methods generated for each message are compact, but slower; when it is ``:speed``, the serialization methods will be much faster, but will take more space.
+This corresponds to ``option optimize_for CODE_SIZE|SPEED`` in a .proto file.

 *options* is a property list whose keys and values are both strings, for example, ``:option ("java_package" "com.yoyodyne.overthruster")``.
-The are used unchanged in the .proto file.
+The are passed along unchanged to a generated .proto file.

 *documentation* is a documentation string that is preserved as a comment in the .proto file.

 *body* consists of any number of calls to ``proto:define-enum``, ``proto:define-message`` or ``proto:define-service``.